tubrux/blog/_posts/2024-11-01-basic-use-tubrux.md

 - [Running the Analysis](#running-the-analysis)
   - [Example Output](#example-output)
 - [Conclusion](#conclusion)

-## How to Install and Use Tubrux for Analyzing Code Vulnerabilities

 Tubrux is a powerful Java library designed to help developers analyze vulnerabilities in their code, specifically focusing on thread-safety issues and other potential security flaws in Java and Kotlin applications.
 This article will guide you through the process of installing and using Tubrux in your project.